-Turning Point Recovery Society is proposing to build a 10-bed facility on a District of North Vancouver-owned lot on Burr Place.
-Previously, the non-profit and district had considered locating the home on Windridge Drive, but community backlash caused the district and Turning
+Turning Point Recovery

+Society is proposing to build the

+10-bed facility on a District of

+North Vancouver-owned lot on

+Burr Place.
+Previously, the nonprofit and district had considered

+locating the home on Windridge

+Drive but community backlash

+caused the district and Turning

 Point to abandon the plan.

-Council gave first reading to a bylaw Monday that would see the district hand the single-family lot between the Kiwanis Care Centre and Canlan Ice Sports arena over to B.C.
+Council gave first reading to a bylaw Monday night that would see the district hand the single-family lot between the Kiwanis Care Centre and Canlan Ice Sports arena over to B.C.
 Housing, which will spend up to \$1 million to build the home for nine residents and one staff member.

-Turning Point, which operates a similar facility for women on Lloyd Avenue as well as other recovery houses in Vancouver and Richmond, will run the house and Vancouver Coastal Health has committed to providing operational funding.
-The public is invited to speak to the merits of the proposal and question district staff and the project's proponents at a public hearing scheduled for Sept.
-15.
+Turning Point, which operates a similar facility for women on Lloyd Avenue as well as other recovery houses in Vancouver and Richmond, will run the house and Vancouver

-"It was a long process.
-We learned a great deal.
-We had to counter a lot of misinformation to get the facts out straight to the community and now we have the process by which we'll ask the community their position on it," said Coun.
+A women's only supportive recovery centre at the north end of Lloyd Avenue in North Vancouver is operated by Turning Point Recovery Society.
+It opened in December 2014.
+FILE PHOTO CINDY GOODMAN counter a lot of misinformation to get the facts out straight to the community and now we have the process by which we'll ask the community their position on it," said Coun.
 MacKay-Dunn, a former police officer and strong Turning Point proponent.
 "I think by this, we've addressed maybe 85 to 95 per cent of the concerns that the public had."